Pregnancy Care 5 min read

 • Rapid weight gain

-Excessive weight gain could lead to gestational diabetes, high blood pressure, difficult delivery, or post-pregnancy weight retention.
+This could lead to gestational diabetes, high blood pressure, difficult delivery, or trouble losing weight after pregnancy.

 Common Challenges and Solutions

-• Morning Sickness: Eat small, frequent meals, opt for bland foods, and stay hydrated.
-Vitamin B6 may help—consult your doctor before use.
+• Morning Sickness: Eat small, frequent meals.
+Stick to bland foods and stay hydrated.
+Vitamin B6 may help.
+Ask your doctor before trying it.

-• Food Aversions: Find alternatives to avoid nutritional gaps.
-Eating nutrient-dense options when possible can help balance out aversions.
+• Food Aversions: Find alternatives to fill nutritional gaps.
+Eat nutrient-dense options when you can.

 When to Seek Help